Toy Story: Disney100

+30th anniversary

+Toy Story was re-released in the United States on September 12, 2025 to coincide with the film's 30th anniversary and kickstart the promotional rollout for Toy Story 5 (2026).
+During its opening weekend, the film earned $3.4 million, ranking fifth at the domestic box office.

 Home media

 Toy Story was released by Walt Disney Home Video on VHS and LaserDisc in the United States and Canada on October 29, 1996, with no bonus material.
 Within the first few weeks of this release, VHS rentals and sales totaled $5.1 million, ranking Toy Story as the No. 1 video, beating out Twister.
 Over 21.5 million VHS copies were sold during the first year.
 A deluxe edition widescreen LaserDisc 4-disc box set was released on December 18, 1996.
-This THX certified LaserDisc release features bonus material, such as the history and development of characters, storyboards and story reels, abandoned concepts and characters, outtakes, deleted animation and trailers.
+This THX-certified LaserDisc release features bonus material, including the history and development of characters, storyboards and story reels, abandoned concepts and characters, audio commentary, outtakes, deleted animation and trailers.
 On January 11, 2000, the film was re-released on VHS, but this time as the first video to be part of the Walt Disney Gold Classic Collection with the bonus short film Tin Toy.
 This release sold two million copies.

 Toy Story was released for the first time on DVD on October 17, 2000, in a two-pack with its first sequel Toy Story 2.
 The same day, a 3-disc "Ultimate Toy Box" set was released, featuring Toy Story, Toy Story 2, and the third disc of bonus materials.
+Both DVD versions have the Tin Toy short, as well as the THX certification.
 The twin-pack release was later released individually on March 20, 2001.
 The DVD two-pack, the Ultimate Toy Box set, the Gold Classic Collection VHS and DVD, and the original DVD were all put in the Disney Vault on May 1, 2003.
 On September 6, 2005, a 2-disc "10th Anniversary Edition" was released featuring much of the bonus material from the "Ultimate Toy Box", including a retrospective special with John Lasseter and a brand new DTS sound mix.
 This DVD went back in the Disney Vault on January 31, 2009, along with Toy Story 2.
 The 10th Anniversary release was the last version of Toy Story to be released before being taken out of the Disney Vault lineup along with Toy Story 2.
-Also on September 6, 2005, a UMD of Toy Story featuring some deleted scenes, a filmmakers' reflect, and a new "Legacy of Toy Story" was released for the Sony PlayStation Portable.
+A UMD of Toy Story was released for the Sony PlayStation Portable on September 6, 2005.